How To Grow And Decorate With Hornwort (Ceratophyllum): Planting, Propagation, Care

 Furthermore, it is less expensive than other plants, without this meaning that it makes your aquarium worth any less or that it lowers its ecosystem’s capabilities – quite the contrary.

-Continue reading to learn more about hornworts, as we will give you all the details on what they are, how they came to be, and how to care for these adaptable plants.
+Continue reading to learn more about hornworts, as we will give you all the details on what they are, how they came to be, and How To Grow hornwort and care for these adaptable plants.

 And if you want to check whether they are compatible with your tank’s other water creatures, we will cover that too!